pzhaojohnson/RNA2Drawer/README.md

 ## Known Issues

 <em>Structure drawings are misshapen on my high resolution (>1080p) display.</em> Right now the structure editing canvas does not seem to scale well to high resolution displays.
-This is probably fixable, but I don't currently have access to a high resolution display to test things out on.
+This is probably fixable, but I don't currently have access to a high resolution display to test things on.

 <em>The memory footprint of RNA2Drawer continually increases.</em>